Rubenbarreto/things_about_credit_scoring/README.md

 # things_about_credit_scoring
 # this repository is to explore open source credit scoring models and other databases or tools related with credit management
+# just writing something for the sake of the tutorial